vega/vega/docs/docs/porting-guide.md

 - For the `"lookup"` transform, the `"on"`, `"onKey"` and `"keys"` parameters have been renamed `"from"`, `"key"`, and `"fields"`.

 - The `"sort"` transform has been removed.
 In Vega 2, the sort transform was actually a no-op that added a special annotation to the pulse passing through it, which was later used to sort tuples at the _end_ of a transform pipeline.
-Vega 3 drops this behavior.
+Vega 3 dropped this behavior.
 Instead, there are two options for achieving sorting in a visualization: (1) Use a `"sort"` directive as part of a scale `"domain"` definition, or (2) use a `"collect"` transform and provide `"sort"` parameter.
 This ensures that sorting occurs immediately at the point at which it is requested, not at an indeterminate point down stream in the dataflow.
 We recommend using option (1) if workable, and (2) otherwise.

 - The `"stack"` transform `"sortby"` parameter has been renamed `"sort"`.